brezcode/brezcode-platform/replit.md

-# Breast Health Coach AI
+# BrezCode - Breast Health Coach AI

 ## Overview

 This is a subscription-based web application that provides AI-powered breast health coaching through a conversational interface.
-The application features a modern landing page with Stripe-integrated subscription tiers and a chat interface powered by OpenAI's GPT-4o model.
+The application features a modern landing page inspired by the BrezCode design document with evidence-based risk reduction activities, AI chat functionality, and subscription tiers.
 It's built as a full-stack React application with an Express.js backend, designed to run on Replit with session-based authentication and in-memory storage for the MVP.

 ## System Architecture